uncenter/uncenter.dev/src/content/posts/thoughts-on-eleventy.md

 I don't want to self-promote but I have actually tried to solve a few of this issues by making a CLI tool that scaffolds your project for you.
 [Try it out](https://github.com/uncenter/create-eleventy-app) or [read about how I made it](https://www.uncenter.org/posts/making-create-eleventy-app/).

-Overall, I think there is a lot that needs to be done.
+I think there is definitely a lot that needs to be done.
 And I'm not writing about this as a criticism, but rather I wish the best for Eleventy and it is important to me to have it succeed!
+If you have any thoughts or ideas, please share them in the comments below.
+I'd love to hear them.